ijash/auto-install-linuxbrew/README.md

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/ijash/auto-install-linuxbrew/master/auto-install.sh)"
 ```
 3. after installation, `brew` command should be available in your terminal.
 4. restart is recommended after install.
-It loads the script automatically to every instance of terminal.
+It loads the `.profile` script automatically to every instance of terminal.

 ### note
 pull request for better script are welcome.